yarn add @graphql-codegen/flow-resolvers

-npm install @graphql-codegen/flow-resolvers
+npm i -D @graphql-codegen/flow-resolvers

-This plugin generates resolvers signature based on your GraphQLSchema
+This plugin generates resolvers signature based on your GraphQLSchema.

 It generates types for your entire schema: types, input types, enum, interface, scalar and union.

-This plugin requires you to use @graphql-codegen/flow
+This plugin requires you to use @graphql-codegen/flow as well, because it depends on it’s types.

 addUnderscoreToArgsType